kusl/MyAdventure/README.md

 - **Toast notifications** use a simple service with expiration timestamps, cleaned up on each game tick.
 No platform-specific notification APIs needed.
 - **Central package management** uses MSBuild variables (`$(AvaloniaVersion)`, `$(MicrosoftExtensionsVersion)`, etc.) in `Directory.Packages.props` so updating a version is a single-line change.
 - **Clipboard access via a static `AppRoot.CurrentVisual` registered by the active view**, not via per-platform branching on `IApplicationLifetime`.
 This is necessary in Avalonia 12 because Android's new `IActivityApplicationLifetime` exposes only a `MainViewFactory` (a `Func<Control>`) and not a live view reference.
+- **Offline earnings on app resume are handled by `AppLifecycleManager`**, a static service that both platform apps wire into their respective lifetime events (`Activated`/`Deactivated` on desktop, the Android activity lifecycle on Android).
+When the app suspends, `AppLifecycleManager` calls `GameViewModel.OnSuspended()` to record the timestamp.
+On resume, it calls `GameViewModel.OnResumed()`, which computes offline earnings for the gap and applies them immediately before refreshing the UI — so the cash display is correct on the very first frame after returning to the app.
+Sub-second gaps (e.g. screen flickers) are below the minimum threshold and produce no payout.
+- **Localization** is wired via `Microsoft.Extensions.Localization` with JSON resource files (`src/MyAdventure.Shared/Resources/i18n/`).
+English (`en.json`) and Spanish (`es.json`) are included.
+The infrastructure is in place to add more locales by adding a new JSON file and updating the supported-cultures list in `DependencyInjection.cs`.
 - **No `Avalonia.Diagnostics` package.** Removed in Avalonia 12; the official replacement (`AvaloniaUI.DiagnosticsSupport`) gates the actual Dev Tools UI behind a paid Avalonia Plus / Pro subscription.
 The Community tier is free for non-commercial use only — and this project's policy is to avoid any package whose use is conditional on payment of any kind.
 Use the FOSS Avalonia VS Code or Rider extensions for design-time previewing.

 ### Avalonia 12 migration notes